 I'm in the process of editing this blog to reflect the recent curriculum changes.
 It will take some time, so please bear with me.
 In the meantime, you can refer to the poster with curriculum info that is posted on the wall just outside the gymnastics room.

 Updates and curriculum changes are underway for the upcoming session.
 This won’t affect you much if you’re new.
-To our returning students, don’t be discouraged by the changes.
+To the returning students, don’t be discouraged by the changes.
 It will be a good thing!
-We are cutting down the number of forms and techniques that need to be learned for each rank; nothing new will be added.
-This means that students will spend more time perfecting what they are leaning, instead of always throwing new material at them to learn.
+I am cutting down the number of forms and techniques that need to be learned for each rank; nothing new will be added.
+This means that students will spend more time perfecting what they are learning, instead of always throwing new material at them to learn.
 Quality over quantity!
-If you are a returning student and had to learn more things for your rank, consider yourself lucky that you got to learn stuff that we will no longer be teaching.
+If you are a returning student and had to learn more things for your rank, think of it that you got to learn stuff that I will no longer be teaching, which is really cool!
 Newer students will be doing just as much work, but will be spending more time perfecting one form at a time instead of learning many.
-We believe this will be a better experience for everyone.
-Happy training!
+I believe this will be a better experience for everyone.
+Happy training! -Sensei Kristalyn

 Kids in Martial Arts statistically do better in school. 🎓